LOADING ...

 In Australia in the 19th century, large swathes of outback land

-up and mostly allocated to "squatters" - often wealthy
+divided up and mostly allocated to "squatters" - wealthy

-land-owners from Britain, who could afford the the government was
+land-owners from Britain, who could the prices the government was

 asking.
-There were also selections free for the taking (all you
+There were freehold selections free for the taking (all you

-had to do was sign on the dotted line) made available to who
+had to do was sign on the dotted line) made to anyone who

-would try to exploit the land, but the freehold lots to be poorer
+would try to the land, but the freehold lots tended to be poorer

-land where it was a battle to earn to living. became fairly
+land where it was a to earn to living.
+Squatters became fairly

-wealthy from their allocations even taking over freehold in
+wealthy from their even taking over freehold selections in

-the process of their lots, reflected in the fact that this one
+the process of expanding their lots, in the fact that this one

 The troopers are law enforcement.
-The squatter would called
+The would have called

 them in because the swagman has stolen a sheep from the property.

-Given the lonely of a swaggy, they tend to become quite
+Given the lonely life of a swaggy, they tend to quite

-affectionate for that are fairly important to their immediate
+for things that are fairly important to their immediate

 existence.
-In this case, AIUI "Matilda" is the sleeping gear -
+In this case, "Matilda" is the swagman's sleeping gear -

 a bedroll.

-Small time farmer/rancher in rural Australia, usually on marginal land
+Small time family farmer/rancher in rural Australia, usually on marginal

 Videos